SCCapstone/SnakyBusiness/README.md

 ## Running

+There are two options to running the software:
-Once Qt and the OpenCV libs have been correctly installed, one must open the project in Qt and press the run button in the bottom left of the Qt gui, or run the executable in the bin folder.
+1. Once Qt and the OpenCV libs have been correctly installed, one must open the project in Qt and press the run button in the bottom left of the Qt gui, or run the executable in the bin folder.
+2. Open the bin folder and run the Roto.exe file.
 # Testing

 In 492 you will write automated tests.
 When you do you will need to add a